ibm-cloud-docs/vmware-service/vmaas/host-adding-deleting.md

 # Adding and deleting hosts
 {: #host-adding-deleting}

-You can increase or decrease the capacity of your deployment by adding or deleting hosts to and from a *single-tenant* cluster.
+You can add or delete hosts to and from a *single-tenant* cluster.

 ## Procedure to add and delete hosts
 {: #host-adding-deleting-proc}